mbendana/AADDS/README.md

 STEPS:
 1. On the Ubuntu VM, create a new .sh file with Nano or Vi(m).
 Examples:\
-nano join.sh\
+nano ubuntu.sh\
-vi join.sh\
+vi ubuntu.sh\
-vim join.sh
+vim ubuntu.sh

 2. Copy and paste the content of script UbuntuVMJoin.sh onto the newly created .sh file